-You love being a grandparent, and you couldn’t have imagined just how much joy it would bring into your life.
-But you worry for your grandchildren too.
-You worry about the future, about the big dreams they have now, and whether they’ll be able to make those dreams reality.
+You love being a grandparent, and you couldn’t have imagined just how much joy it would bring to your life.
+But you worry for your grandchildren, too.
+You worry about the future, about the big dreams they have now and whether they’ll be financially prepared to make those dreams reality.
 Here’s the good news: helping your grandchild with homework or ensuring they get good grades isn’t the only way to make an impact.

-Cash value builds while you have whole life insurance in place.
-And the possibilities go beyond college.
-You can use the funds1 in any number of ways.
-So if your grandchild wants to start a business, buy a home or run for Mayor … the funds may be able to help with that too.
+You can use the funds in any number of ways; the possibilities go beyond education costs.
+So, if your grandchild wants to start a business, buy a home or run for mayor, the funds may be able to help with that too.

 Most people assume life insurance is a given — buy it, pay and go.
 But that’s not always how it works.
 Conditions that develop over time may cause you to become ineligible for life insurance protection.
 Purchasing life insurance for your grandchildren at a young age could help them continue coverage later.

-Here’s two more reasons to cover the young people in your life with life insurance sooner than later: 1. factors like health and age can increase rates and 2. the criteria you have to meet to get life insurance increases with age.
+Here are two more reasons to cover the young people in your life with life insurance sooner rather than later:

-Once you purchase whole life insurance, the premium rates will never go up.
-You can transfer the certificate to your grandchild after they reach a certain age, and they will continue making payments to maintain coverage throughout their life.
-There are also options to complete paying premiums for whole life insurance within 10 or 20 years2, so your grandchild has coverage for life, but doesn’t need to worry about payments.
+After you purchase whole life insurance, the premium rates will never go up.
+You can transfer the certificate to your grandchild after they reach a certain age, and they can continue making payments to maintain coverage throughout their life.
+There are also options to complete paying premiums for whole life insurance within 10 or 20 years2, so your grandchild has coverage for life but doesn’t need to worry about payments.

-When you have life insurance in place, in the worst of situations, your child won’t have to worry about how to pay for funeral expenses for their child.
+When your grandchild has life insurance in place, in the worst of situations, your child won’t have to worry about how to pay for funeral expenses.
 Together, the family will be able to focus on grieving and finding a way to move forward.

-If you’re just beginning to look at options for helping your grandchild with their future dreams, here are some steps to get you started.
+If you’re just beginning to look at options for helping your grandchild with their future financial needs, your local WoodmenLife Representative can help.

 We’ve been helping to protect the financial future of families like yours, making a difference in hometowns across America and honoring our country since 1890.
 As a not-for-profit life insurance company, we put money back into the community.
 We’re here when you need us most.Learn More About WoodmenLife